Phosphor (album)

 Phosphor is the first studio album released by the Neue Deutsche Härte band Unheilig, released on 19 March 2001.
 All of the artwork for the album is taken from the music video for the song "Sage Ja!".
-This is the only album by Unheilig with songs sung in English with the exception of a few singles, EPs, remixes and covers.
+This is the only album by Unheilig with songs performed in English with the exception of a few singles, EPs, remixes and covers.

 In July 2009, Phosphor was re-released with new artwork and a remastered audio track.